Potential customers always ask their friends and family for recommendations before buying a product or service.

 Lastly, a referral program makes word-of-mouth trackable.
 Referral program systems track each of these encounters, meaning you have a convenient way to measure your referral analytics, leading to an easy way to figure out what works best for getting leads to your business.

-Running a referral program doesn’t have to be difficult.
+Running a referral rewards program doesn’t have to be difficult.
 And there are no secret tricks to making it work.
-However, here are three referral program ideas you can use to make it run smoothly.
+However, here are three referral program ideas you can use to make it run smoothly:

 1. Use referral program software